BioplatformsAustralia/jekyll-theme-bpa/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `jekyll-theme-bpa.gemspec` accordingly.

+## See Also

+https://github.com/MichaelCurrin/jekyll-theme-quickstart was used as a reference in getting this theme to work

 ## License

 The theme is available as open source under the terms of the [AGPL 3.0 License](https://opensource.org/licenses/AGPL-3.0).